skliper/PSP/fsw/generic-rtems/README.txt

-ABOUT THE PC-RTEMS CFE PSP
+ABOUT THE GENERIC-RTEMS CFE PSP
 ==========================
 Note: These instructions are for RTEMS 4.11

-The "pc-rtems" PSP layer is intended to be an easy way to prove out the basic functionality of CFE running on RTEMS without actually requiring a real hardware target with RTEMS support.
+The "generic-rtems" PSP layer is intended to be an easy way to prove out the basic functionality of CFE running on RTEMS without actually requiring a real hardware target with RTEMS support.

 It is based on: